 Founded in 1840 by Saint Mother Theodore Guerin and the Sisters of Providence, Saint Mary-of-the-Woods College (SMWC) expanded its mission to include men in all programs in 2015, yet continues to embrace its rich 175-year history as a women’s college in a number of ways.

 SMWC thrives by offering a rich liberal arts education, scholarships and financial aid opportunities to make college affordable, individual attention, a value-centered education in a Catholic tradition, and a wide variety of student leadership activities.
 The College takes pride in its long history of traditions and commitment to academic excellence.
 In fact, U.S. News & World Report consistently ranks SMWC as one of the Best Baccalaureate Colleges in the Midwest.

 “There’s something about this place,” is a phrase heard often at SMWC, as the campus is located on 67 acres of beautiful woodland, creating peaceful and serene college grounds.
 Students, parents, alums and friends of the College experience what we call an “Avenue Moment” upon arriving on campus, as a feeling of being home comes over many who visit the campus (the main road into campus is called, The Avenue).
 And, although the campus is located in a tranquil place, it is still close enough to major metropolitan areas of Indianapolis, Chicago and St. Louis to be considered convenient.
-The College shares its campus with the Sisters of Providence, Providence Center, the White Violet Center for Eco-Justice.
+The College shares its campus with the Sisters of Providence, Providence Spirituality and Conference Center, the White Violet Center for Eco-Justice.